williamdemeo/cs370-fall2022/README.md

 1. **In Lecture.** The best time/place to ask a question is during lecture or recitation or office hours.

-2. **On Canvas.** Another good place to ask a question is the online discussion forum.
-The Canvas system is designed to provide help quickly and efficiently.
-Rather than emailing questions to the teaching staff, students are encouraged to post questions on Canvas.
+2. **On [Canvas][].** Another good place to ask a question is the online discussion forum.
+The [Canvas][] system is designed to provide help quickly and efficiently.
+Rather than emailing questions to the teaching staff, students are encouraged to post questions on [Canvas][].

 ---------------------------------